dr4ke616/nsdigup.sh/README.md

 # checks.sh

-A curl-first domain health utility that aggregates Domain Identity, Certificate Health, and Configuration gaps into a high-density ANSI report.
+A `curl`-first domain health utility that aggregates Domain Identity, Certificate Health, and Configuration gaps into a high-density ANSI report.

 ## Features